Vivek Sahay named new DGP of Bengal | Law-Order

 - India

-Following the instruction of the Election Commission of India (ECI), the West Bengal government on Monday appointed Vivek Sahay as the new DGP of the state, according to sources.
+The West Bengal government on Monday appointed Vivek Sahay as the new DGP, hours after the Election Commission of India removed Rajeev Kumar from the post, sources said.

-The appointment was made within hours after the poll panel removed Rajeev Kumar as the director general of police (DGP).
+Vivek Sahay, a 1988-batch IPS officer, previously served as the Director General and Commandant General of Home Guards.
+Rajeev Kumar, who was appointed as the DGP last December, was reassigned to the information and technology department, a role unrelated to election duties.
+Sources said the move is an interim arrangement.

-Sahay, a 1988-batch IPS officer, was the Director General and Commandant General (Home Guards).
-Kumar, who was appointed as the state DGP last December, was moved to the Information and Technology department, a ''non-election'' related assignment, and, as an interim arrangement, the sources said.
+The decision to transfer Rajeev Kumar stemmed from his previous removal from active election management duties during the 2016 assembly elections and the 2019 Lok Sabha polls.
+Consequently, the EC instructed the Chief Secretary BP Gopalika to reassign Kumar to a non-election-related role and appoint an officer junior to him as DGP temporarily.

-The decision to shift Kumar was taken as the officer was removed earlier too from active election management-related duty during the 2016 assembly election in the state and in the 2019 Lok Sabha elections, poll panel sources pointed out.
+In response to the EC's directive, the state government provided a panel of three officers for consideration: Vivek Sahay, Sanjay Mukherjee, and Rajesh Kumar.
+Incidentally, Vivek Sahay had previously faced suspension by the EC in March 2021 during his tenure as the director of security.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)